Miss Donna Fargo

 Miss Donna Fargo is the fourth studio album released by American country artist Donna Fargo.
 The album was released in 1974 on Dot Records (ABC Records in the UK) and was produced by Fargo's husband and manager Stan Silver.
 Unlike any of Fargo's previous releases, Miss Donna Fargo spawned three singles, all of which became Top 10 singles on the Billboard country chart, including "You Can't Be a Beacon If Your Light Don't Shine".

 Background

-Miss Donna Fargo was recorded at the Jack Clement Recording Studio in Nashville, Tennessee, United States.
+Miss Donna Fargo was recorded at the Jack Clement Recording Studio in Nashville, Tennessee.
 The first session took place in February 1974 and recorded the song, "You Can't Be a Beacon If Your Light Don't Shine".
 The album's other tracks were recorded during an unknown time between February and April 1974.
 The album consisted of eleven tracks of material, mainly all written by Fargo herself.
 The tenth track entitled "Heartbreak Hotel" was a cover of the single by Elvis Presley.
 The opening track "US of A" referred to patriotism in the United States.
 Miss Donna Fargo was originally released on an LP record.
 It contained six songs on the "A" side of the album and five songs on the "B" side of the album.
 It has never been reissued on a compact disc since its original 1974 release.